SHARED COMMITMENT TO AN EQUITABLE DURHAM.

 Leadership

-Raised by a resilient single mother in Durham’s inner city, Skip Gibbs intimately understands the challenges of food insecurity.
+Raised by a resilient single mother in Durham’s inner city, Skip Gibbs intimately understands the challenges of food, housing and occupational insecurity.
 His mother juggled multiple jobs while completing her higher education at NCCU, making every meal at home a necessity rather than a choice.
 Skip and his five siblings depended on home-cooked meals, as dining out was simply unaffordable.
-To stretch their resources, the family ingeniously collected and filtered rainwater, harnessed solar power, and tended a thriving garden beside their home—practices that ignited Skip’s enduring passion for sustainable living and culinary arts.
+To stretch their resources, the family ingeniously collected and filtered rainwater, composted and tended a thriving garden beside their home—practices that ignited Skip’s enduring passion for sustainable living and culinary arts.

-Driven by this foundation, Skip earned a degree in Culinary Management from the Arts Institute and spent 16 years blending creativity and cuisine as an artist and chef.
-But in 2020, he made a bold shift—leaving his businesses behind to fully dedicate himself to homesteading and the fight against food insecurity.
-Today, Skip is not just a husband and father; he is a powerhouse advocate deeply embedded in the movement to secure lasting food justice for Durham, transforming his past hardships into relentless inspiration for change.
+Driven by this foundation, Skip attended the Arts Institute in pursuit of a degree in Culinary Management and spent 16 years blending creativity and cuisine as an artist and chef.
+But in 2020, he made a bold shift—leaving his businesses behind to fully dedicate himself to educating people of color in the ways of homesteading, land development in the fight against food insecurity.
+Today, Skip is not just a husband and father; he is a powerhouse advocate deeply embedded in the movement to secure lasting economic justice for Durham, transforming his past hardships into relentless inspiration for change.